Explore

 AI summary

 Discover a Modernist glass house in Remuera, designed by architect Richard George.
-This award-winning home features steel and glass construction, offering stunning harbour views and a flexible layout with sliding panels to create two or three bedrooms.
+This architectural gem features open-plan living, stunning harbour views, and a flexible layout with sliding panels influenced by Japanese design.

 A sleek, long, furniture-style kitchen bench runs the entire length of the house, forming an axis out to the view.
 Privacy at night is provided by remote-controlled electronic blinds.
 Photo: Ray White